kugland/wpressarc/README.md

 # wpressarc

-Convert ai1wm WordPress archives to and from tar archives.
+Convert ai1wm wpress archives to and from tar archives.

 ## Usage